 Social Way Implementation Overview

-As a result of their extended life, the land-based and coastal recovery operations adopted Social Way 3.0 in full in early 2022.
+As a result of their extended life, the land-based and coastal recovery operations adopted Social Way 3.0 in full in early 2022 and continue to implement it as best practice for Social Performance and Management.

-The following foundational requirements are compulsory for all operations:
+The following foundational requirements are relevant for all operations:

 • 1.
 Governance